baetyl/baetyl/doc/us-en/FAQ.md

 su - ${USER}
 ```

-**Question 5**: Found `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+**Question 5**: Found `Cannot connect to the docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?` when OpenEdge start.

 **Suggested Solution**: If you still report this issue after the solution of Question 4 solution is executed, restart the docker service.